kschwi/StandardCplusplus/README.md

 Contributions welcome.
 I am always active on Github and will accept pull requests promptly.

-Folllowing is the README from the original SGSSGene/StandardCplusplus project.
+Folllowing is the README from the SGSSGene/StandardCplusplus project (this fork's origin).

 ## What is this?